kpturner/chromis/README.md

 How do I apply hotfixes (or cachebust)
 ======================================

 As mentioned previously, if you are running the development mode then your back-end functions get reloaded every time, but what if you are running in production mode or you make changes to other areas of the Framework?
-In the RPG world we had ChromisHOTFIX and/or CACHEBUST but that was confusing for some.
+In the RPG world we had RNSHOTFIX and/or CACHEBUST but that was confusing for some.
 Now you can just do one of two things from a command prompt (once you have navigated to the application directory):

 **node hotfix.js** (fixed get picked up when the user next logs on)